mcfitzgerald/owlready2-mirror/doc/sync.rst

 Multiprocessing requires synchronization, which can be very complex (and may have a significant performance cost).

-Multiprocessing is recommended mostly when using a read-only quadstore, because Owlready does not update the local Python objects from the quadstore if they are modified by another process.
+Multiprocessing is recommended when using a read-only quadstore, because Owlready does not update the local Python objects from the quadstore if they are modified by another process.

+Owlready does not update the local Python objects from the quadstore when they are modified by another process.
+Consequently, multiprocessing is recommended when using a read-only quadstore, or when the data can be split between processes.
+For example, in a medical application, each process might be in charge of a sub-set of the patients.

 Synchronization